MetricsDAO/xyz/README.md

 connect wallet to account that has allocated metric
 You should see message Eligible for Vesting statement
 Switch account to a non allocated group and you should see not eligible

+using IPFS package node has to be > 15 to using 16.16
+TODO update using .nvmrc file